geawiz/geoviz/README.md

 - [Google Colab](https://colab.google) for data processing.
 - [Amazon S3](https://aws.amazon.com/s3/) or similar object storage to host your data.

+Most of the tutorials will have code examples in two different flavour: plain HTML, as well as [Vue 3](https://vuejs.org) components.Data preparation will be done in Python.
 Let's get started creating interactive, beautiful, and scalable web maps!

 ## Tutorial outline
 This repo provides a practical, hands-on approach to display maps on the Web.
 We will cover all the steps involved in displaying data localized on maps, in an incremental fashion.